AmirTheFree/pylocalhost/README.md

 # PyLocalhost
-## A server for serving and rendering files in localhost
+## A server for serving and rendering files in localhost + some interesting options

 **_In the name of Allah_**